Keynote Speakers

 Prof. Takayuki ITO, Kyoto University, Japan

-He is Steering Committee Chair of PRIMA, Steering Committee Member of PRICAI, Executive Committee Member of IEEE Computer Society Technical Committee on Intelligent Informatics, the PC-chair of AAMAS2013, PRIMA2009, the Local Arrangements Chair of IJCAI-PRICAI2020, General-Chair of PRICAI2024, PRIMA2024, PRIMA2020, PRIMA2014, and was a SPC/PC member in many top-level conferences (IJCAI, AAMAS, ECAI, AAAI, etc).
-He was a board member of IFAAMAS.
+He was a board member of IFAAMAS, Steering Committee Chair of PRIMA, Steering Committee Member of PRICAI, Executive Committee Member of IEEE Computer Society Technical Committee on Intelligent Informatics, the PC-chair of AAMAS2013, PRIMA2009, the Local Arrangements Chair of IJCAI-PRICAI2020, General-Chair of PRICAI2024, PRIMA2024, PRIMA2020, PRIMA2014, and was a SPC/PC member in many top-level conferences (IJCAI, AAMAS, ECAI, AAAI, etc).
 He received the JSAI (Japan Society for Artificial Intelligence) Contribution Award, the JSAI Achievement Award, the JSPS Prize, 2014, the Prize for Science and Technology (Research Category), The Commendation for Science and Technology by the Minister of Education, Culture, Sports, Science, and Technology, 2013, the Young Scientists' Prize, The Commendation for Science and Technology by the Minister of Education, Culture, Sports, Science, and Technology, 2007, the Nagao Special Research Award of the Information Processing Society of Japan, 2007, the Best Paper Award of AAMAS2006, the 2005 Best Paper Award from Japan Society for Software Science and Technology, the Best Paper Award in the 66th annual conference of 66th Information Processing Society of Japan, and the Super Creator Award of 2004 IPA Exploratory Software Creation Projects.
-He is Principle Investigator of the Japan Cabinet Funding Program for Next Generation World-Leading Researchers (NEXT Program).
-Further, he has several companies, which are handling web-based systems and enterprise distributed systems.
-His main research interests include multi-agent systems, intelligent agents, collective intelligence, group decision support system, etc.
+He is the principal investigator of the Japan Cabinet Funding Program for Next Generation World-Leading Researchers (NEXT Program).
+Further, he has several companies that are handling web-based systems and enterprise-distributed systems.
+His main research interests include multi-agent systems, intelligent agents, collective intelligence, group decision support systems, etc.

 Prof. Tim Schlippe, IU International University of Applied Sciences, Germany